Secrets to Successful Pipeline Health Management

 Lastly, at the end of the quarter, review early stage deals and identify next steps to progress them forward.
 These deals will need nurturing to progress, so now ask yourself what can be done to advance your deal to the next stage.
 This is the time to prioritize your key deals, whether that is by size of deal, company, account grade or a lead or intent score.
 Then start building strong relationships with multiple stakeholders at those key accounts.
 Keep the lines of communication open and frequent.

 Customers have access to more options than ever before.
 They are easily able to compare two products by reading up on reviews, asking questions on community forums or by directly contacting customer service.
 Competition is fierce and you want to be able to stand out from the crowd and building and nurturing relationships with leads will help you to do just that.
 It can be hard to keep track of every lead and remember to follow up with each of them, especially when there are multiple stakeholders involved.
 However, keeping track of engagement can remind you to follow up with every single one of your leads.

 Take a new approach to your pipeline health management in 2022 that will help you to prioritize the deals that matter most, close deals faster, improve your pipeline management processes and create accountability.

-Now we have discussed the 7 secrets to manage your pipeline health, here is a checklist you can keep on hand when conducting your next pipeline review.
-We covered the why and here’s the 7 step checklist covering the HOW of managing your pipeline health.
+Now we have discussed the 7 secrets to managing your pipeline health, here is a checklist you can keep on hand when conducting your next pipeline review.
+We covered the why and here’s the 7-step checklist covering the HOW of managing your pipeline health.